-The second phase of e-commerce aimed to address this problem.
 With the increasing availability of the web, a more open e-commerce environment is developing, allowing businesses to trade more flexibly with each other.
 Some of this openness is achieved by competition between web portals, while some competition occurs within a single web portal, acting as a marketplace for buyers and sellers to meet.
-Some of the efficiencies of EDI can now be achieved in a more open environment, where relationships no longer need to be longterm.